Sai271828/iex-parser/README.md

 parse_date("2023-10-30",download_folder,parsed_folder,"symbols.txt")
 ```

+For an extensive list of parsing and downloading functions see [documentation](https://iex-parser.readthedocs.io/functions.html).

 ## Output
 The output CSV file contains parsed trade reports and price level updates.

 ## Acknowledgement

-This project extends the work of the authors done as part of  IE 421 course at [University of Illinois Urbana-Champaign](https://illinois.edu/) .
+This project extends the work of the authors done as part of  IE 421 course at [University of Illinois Urbana-Champaign](https://illinois.edu/).
 The previous project repository can be found at [this link](https://gitlab.engr.illinois.edu/ie421_high_frequency_trading_spring_2024/ie421_hft_spring_2024_group_03/group_03_project) (a private UIUC repository at the time of this writing).

 ## Citing this Work